WolfgangLoud/ATLS-4630-FA24/projectOne/README.md

         Three simple recepies, with abstracted illustration (2d primitive shapes)

     Stretch goals:
-        Five recepies, More advanced illustrations such has custom drawings for each recipie
+        Five recepies, More advanced illustrations such has custom drawings for each recipe